bambooforest/reviews/Macklin-CordesRound2020/tests.md

 | 6    |    1 |
 | 19   |    2 |

-Which languages have a diference of 19 phoneme between sources?
+Which languages have a difference of 19 phoneme between sources?

     m %>% filter(delta==19)